"Life is not measured by the number of breaths we take, but by the moments that take your breath away"- unknown

 Vicki has been fascinated with pregnancy and delivery since the age of adolescence.
 She had her own first child in 2008 and this fascination only grew.
 After suffering her own traumatic birth and postpartum adjustment difficulties this has become a passion of hers in helping women navigate not only these types of situations but any uncertainty or hesitation that comes for many with parenthood.

 Vicki began on the path to becoming a doula in May of 2018 by taking the DONA international birth doula training.
 She completed her certification with this DONA international.
 For more information please see:

 Vicki also works as a registered psychiatric nurse.
-She is interested in her 2 big (slightly unruly at times) rescue dogs Beck and Kipper, camping, swimming, gardening, happy planning, weightlifting, and of course spending time with her family.
+She is interested in her 2 big (slightly unruly at times) rescue dogs Beck and Kipper, camping, swimming, gardening, happy planning, weightlifting, spending time with her horse and lizards, and of course spending time with her family.